-05 Jun Top Five Core Moves to Improve Olympic Weightlifting
+05 Jun Top Five Moves to Improve Core Strength For Weightlifting

 In all athletics core strength is necessary for optimal sports performance.
 Olympic weightlifting is no exception, especially when hundreds of pounds are rapidly lifted and even elite athletes frequently catch the barbell out of position.
 The following exercises are my favorite to build core strength for Olympic weightlifters.

 With Olympic weightlifters we want to strengthen the body’s ability to maintain a braced, neutral spine but it is also very important to choose appropriate exercises to have athletes strong for when they are out of position.

 For example, an athlete must be able to support their spine if they catch a clean with their lumbar spine excessively flexed or receive a jerk when their back is over extended.
 Because of the speed and skill of these movements, getting out of position is going to happen even in the best lifters…and they need to be physically prepared for when that happens.
 Too often we only see the neutral spine work used.

 I like for the Olympic weightlifter to train four types of core movements outlined below with some of my favorites for training each one.

 Neutral spine positioning